seanpm2001/GitHub_Organization_Info/OrganizationGraphics/ByDate/2022/April/14/README.md

 Unfortunately, this issue is not easy to fix.
 I am considering using a third party to do forks, but I don't know if this will work with my needs.

+**Edit on 2022, Friday, April 15th**

+When I originally wrote the description for today, I forgot to list 2 important things I tried:

+* Disabling JavaScript (uBlock Origin)

+This did not help with the problem at all, but I did learn that GitHub can function surprisingly well without JavaScript.

+* Preventing images from loading (uBlock Origin)

+I prevented some images from loading, but not all the ones I wanted to block.
+This method did not help with the problem at all eithe, as Iwasn't able to block profile pictures, or media included in `README` files.

 </details>

 ***